brendanhay/brendanhay.github.io/_posts/2016-05-11-typed-authentication.md

 assumed to have the correct scopes authorised, otherwise a run-time error from the remote API denoting forbidden or invalid access-levels would be raised.

+> A short introduction to Google's use of OAuth2 can be read at the [bottom of this article](#aside-googles-use-of-oauth2).

-A contrived example of this usage for storing/retrieving the same object to Google Storage is:
+A contrived example of this usage for storing/retrieving the same object with the Google Cloud Storage API (referred to herein as Google Storage) is:

 {% highlight haskell %}
 {-# LANGUAGE OverloadedStrings #-}